The Radiator: How To Maintain It Well

 The driver is advised to inspect the radiator cap.
 Mechanics have been heard blaming this simple radiator cap for many a car’s temperature woes.

 Besides this, make it a point to clear the rust in the radiator periodically.
-A good radiator specialist would be of tremendous help.
+A good radiator specialist which you can talk and communicate would be of tremendous help.

 Thick rubber hoses which connects the radiator to the engine block must also be inspected.